This is Part 1 in our blog series on how the design process works alongside Agile methodology to produce results within an integrated team.

 - Building prototypes

-By viewing design as an opportunity to join forces and include the entire team’s expertise on feasibility, desirability, and viability, teams enjoy the creation of a successful product much more.
-To learn more about how your team members can collaborate on each of these activities, be sure to check out Part II in this series.
+By viewing design as an opportunity to join forces and include the entire team’s expertise on feasibility, desirability, and viability, teams can enjoy the creation of a successful product on a much deeper level.